Juan-Rascon/Burger_Logger_Website/README.md

 ## Description

-This application is a burger logger that uses MySQL, Node, Express, Handlebars and a homemade ORM.
+This application is a burger logger that uses MySQL, Node, Express, Handlebars and an ORM.

 ## Table of Contents